-Aloe vera plants are often kept not only for their appearance but for their leaves, which can be used to help treat small burns.
+Aloe vera plants often are kept not only for their appearance but for their leaves, which can be used to help treat minor burns.
 They’re an aesthetically pleasing and beneficial succulent to have around, especially since they also help remove formaldehyde from the air.
 But did you know they produce flowers and seeds, too?
-Aloe vera seed pods can be harvested from a mature plant and can be used to grow new aloe.
+Aloe vera seed pods can be harvested from a mature plant and used to grow new aloe.

 Aloe vera seed pods are the part of the spent flower from the plant that you can use to grow new ones.
 You’ll take the seeds from within the pods to plant and care for them as they sprout.
-Mature aloe plants need to be at least 4 years old before they begin to seed, but it varies per species and often depends on whether or not the plant is receiving the proper care.
+Mature aloe plants need to be at least four years old before they begin to seed, but the exact timing varies per species and whether or not the plant is receiving the proper care.
 You’ll know your aloe plant is ready to produce seeds when it begins to flower.

 It’s important to note that aloe vera seeds will appear only if the flowers have been pollinated.
-In warmer areas where you can grow outdoors, this is done quite easily and without much effort on your part.
-If your aloe is primarily grown indoors, you can always attempt to put it out on a deck, patio, or balcony during warmer weeks where it won’t be killed by the climate conditions to encourage pollination.
+In warmer areas where you can grow plants outdoors, this is done quite easily and without much effort on your part.
+If your aloe is primarily grown indoors, you can always encourage pollination by putting the plant out on a deck, patio, or balcony during warmer weeks when it won’t be killed by cold weather.
 Otherwise, you may be better off purchasing your aloe vera seed pods from another grower or growing a new aloe plant from a pup.

 If you’ve ever had a sunburn or a minor burn from cooking, you know one of the first things people recommend is to put aloe on it.
 A lot of companies make aloe vera gel for this specific purpose; however, if you grow your own aloe at home, you can easily have some on hand without having to run to the store and spend money!

-Aside from burns, aloe vera actually provides other benefits to your skin.
-According to the Baylor College of Medicine’s Kim Chang, aloe can also be used to help treat surface acne and dry skin, as well as help prevent future wrinkling.
-Be wary of using aloe in this way, though, as using too much can cause your skin to dry out.
+Aside from burns, aloe vera also provides other benefits to your skin.
+According to the Baylor College of Medicine’s Kim Chang, aloe can be used to help treat surface acne and dry skin, as well as help prevent future wrinkling.
+Be wary of using aloe in this way, though, as using too much can actually cause your skin to dry out.